Phone us +86 13760978054

 5. Optional Battery Storage

-In advanced versions, small battery packs may store excess solar energy, allowing the fan to run for short periods even when sunlight is limited.
+In more advanced configurations, small battery packs may store excess solar energy, allowing the fan to run for short periods even without sun.

 Why Adjustability Matters